Direct High-Resolution Imaging of Earth-Like Exoplanets: External Starshades

 The nominal inner working angle follows from

 Advanced petal shaping reduces this to \(\sim60\text{–}100\) mas, still far above \(\sim\)\(0.853\,\mu\mathrm{as}\) needed for surface mapping (\ref{eq:delta_theta_required}).

-Maintaining \(10^{-10}\) suppression demands lateral alignment to \(\lesssim1\) m and longitudinal station‐keeping to \(\lesssim1\) km.
-Achieving these tolerances over \(z\sim10^5\) km requires micro‐Newton thrusting and continuous laser or RF metrology.
-Residual pointing jitter from thruster noise and solar radiation pressure—of order \(0.1\text{–}1\) m over \(10^4\) s—degrades achievable contrast to \(10^{-9}\)–\(10^{-8}\) on hour‐long timescales \citep{Vanderbei2007}.
+Maintaining \(10^{-10}\) suppression demands lateral alignment to \(\lesssim1\) m and longitudinal station-keeping to \(\lesssim1\) km.
+Achieving these tolerances over \(z\sim10^5\) km requires micro-Newton thrusting and continuous laser or RF metrology.
+Residual pointing jitter from thruster noise and solar radiation pressure---of order \(0.1\text{–}1\) m over \(10^4\) s---degrades achievable contrast to \(10^{-9}\)–\(10^{-8}\) on hour-long timescales \citep{Vanderbei2007}.
 Thermal stability is equally critical: a \(1\) K gradient across a \(50\) m petal induces \(\sim100\)\,\(\mu\)m deformations (CTE \(\sim2\times10^{-6}/\mathrm K\)), scattering light into the shadow and further compromising deep suppression.